 Brazil's vast coffee belt spans multiple states, each with distinct altitude, soil, and climate conditions that shape the final cup.

 The Cerrado region in Minas Gerais was Brazil's first coffee region to receive a Denomination of Origin.
 Its well-defined dry and wet seasons create ideal conditions for natural processing — cherries dry on the fruit, concentrating sugars and producing that signature Brazilian sweetness.
-Cerrado coffees are the backbone of many world-class espresso blends.
+Cerrado coffees are the backbone of many world-class espresso blends and stand beautifully on their own as a smooth, dessert-like single origin.

 Altitude